- Tablet (extended release): 1 mg, 2 mg, 3 mg, 4 mg

 How should I take guanfacine?

 Guanfacine is usually taken one to two times per day.
 Guanfacine can be taken with or without food.
-However, taking it with a high fat meal can increase absorption and may increase effects.
+However, taking it with a high fat meal can increase absorption and may increase exposure.

 The dose usually ranges from 1 mg to 4 mg per day.
 Only your health care provider can determine the correct dose for you.